bianhezhen/trireme-kubernetes/README.md

 Trireme-Kubernetes is a simple, straightforward implementation of the _Kubernetes Network Policies_ specifications.
 It is independent from the used networking backend and works in _any_ Kubernetes cluster - even in managed Kubernetes clusters like [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/docs/) or [Azure Container Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/).

 One of its powerful features is that you can deploy it to _multiple_ Kubernetes clusters and secure network traffic between specific pods of the different clusters (to secure e.g. MySQL replication or a MongoDB replicaset).
-You can furthermore integrate it with any other _non-containerized_ Linux service/process or any other docker container using [Trireme-Example](https://github.com/aporeto-inc/trireme-example).

 Trireme-Kubernetes builds upon a powerful concept of identity based on standard Kubernetes tags.